Peeragogy/Peeragogy.github.io/sole.md

 go to people’s heads.
 But this is part of the experience.
 Keep the titles moving, change it up when things get bottlenecked over personalities.
-Sometimes I create duplicate positions, Assistants of Assistants. and Department Heads.
+Sometimes I create duplicate positions, Assistants of Assistants and Department Heads.
 The Apprenticeship model is at play but in a new way in a SOLE.
 There are peers and there are peers.
 As power struggles emerge, some like-to-like grouping occurs.
 The role of the facilitator becomes mediator.
 The emergent epistemology of abundance